 Reducing Your Monthly Payments

-Are you refinancing primarily to lower your rate and monthly payments?
-If so, the best option may be a low fixed-rate loan.
-Maybe you currently have a higher rate fixed rate mortgage, or perhaps you have an ARM — adjustable rate mortgage — where the rate of interest varies.
-Even as interest rates rise, a fixed-rate mortgage loan will stay at the same, low interest rate, unlike an ARM.
-If you are expecting to stay in your home for about five more years, a fixed-rate loan may be an especially good choice for you.
-On the other hand, if you can see yourself moving before too long, an ARM mortgage with a small initial rate could be the best way to bring down your monthly payments.
+Are your refinance goals to lower your rate and consequently your mortgage payments?
+If so, getting a low, fixed-rate loan may be a good option for you.
+Maybe you now have a fixed-rate mortgage with a higher rate, or maybe you hold an ARM — adjustable rate mortgage — in which the rate of interest can vary.
+Unlike the ARM, your low fixed-rate mortgage will stay at a certain low rate for the term of your mortgage, even when interest rates rise.
+If you are planning to stay in your home for about five more years, a loan with a fixed rate may be an especially good choice for you.
+But if you do expect to move more quickly, you will need to consider an ARM with a low initial rate to get reduced payments.

-Do you hope to build up home equity quicker, and pay off your mortgage sooner?
-You should consider refinancing to a shorterterm loan, often a 15-year mortgage loan.
-You will be paying less interest and increasing your home equity faster, although your payments will generally be bigger than they were.
-But, you could be able to switch without much increase in your monthly payment if your longer term mortgage loan was closed a while back, and the balance remaining is somewhat low.
-You may even pay less!
-To help you figure out your options and the numerous benefits in refinancing, please contact us at (512) 291-6100.
+Do you plan to build up equity quicker, and pay off your mortgage faster?
+Then, you'll need to find out about refinancing to a short term mortgage - such as a fifteen-year mortgage program.
+Your monthly payments will probably be higher than they were with the longer term mortgage loan, but in exchange, you will pay substantially less interest and can build up equity more quickly.
+But, you may be able to make the change without much increase in your monthly payment if your longer term mortgage was closed a while ago, and the balance remaining is low enough.
+You could even pay less!
+To help you determine your options and the numerous benefits in refinancing, please contact us at (512) 291-6100.
 We are here for you.

 Curious about refinancing?
 Give us a call at (512) 291-6100.